-theatre: In contrast to the Associated Press Stylebook, theatre should be spelled with an "re" at all times unless the "er" spelling is part of a formal name.
-Capitalize only when it is part of an official name, e.g., Chakeres Memorial Theatre.
-Do not capitalize when used with the department name, e.g., department of theatre and dance.
+theatre: In contrast to AP style, theatre should be spelled with an "re" at all times unless the "er" spelling is part of a formal name.
+Capitalize only when it is part of an official name, e.g., Chakeres Memorial Theatre or Department of Theatre and Dance.